safal8shrestha/hello-world/README.md

 # hello-world
 first repository
 Hi guys, I am an aspiring data scientist.
-I was to master the data science and apply in the field of chemical science.
+I want to master the data science and apply in the field of chemical science.